wja-no/craft-norwegian-postal-codes/README.md

 To enable postal place lookup for an entry type, make sure its fields include two Plain Text fields (must be fields added directly to the entry type; e.g. fields inside matrix blocks are not supported), one with handle `postalCode` and one with handle `postalPlace`.
-Then add the handle of the entry type to the config setting `postalPlaceLookupEntryTypes`, in `craft/config/norwegianpostalcodes.php`.
-Example:
+Then create a file named `norwegianpostalcodes.php` in craft/config and add to this file a definition of the config setting `postalPlaceLookupEntryTypes` with the handle of the entry type.
+Example (for an entry type with handle 'company'):

 ```php
 <?php